Ancient Rome walking tour

 The Markets of Trajan is a ruin complex located in the slopes of Quirinal (one of the Seven Hills of Rome), north-east from the center of the city and situated opposite the Roman Forum on the Via dei Fori Imperiali.
-The complex which overlooking the Forum of Trajan was built by Emperor Trajan to complete the whole Forum between 100 and 112 AD.
+The complex, overlooking the Forum of Trajan, was built by Emperor Trajan to complete the whole Forum between the years 100 and 112 AD.

 Fine example of architecture

-A fine example indeed of architecture from antiquity, the Markets of Trajan is one of the products of the ingeniousness of Apollodorus of Damascus – one of the most famed architects of his time and the designer of the Forum of Trajan himself.
+Indeed, a fine example of architecture from antiquity, the Markets of Trajan is one of the products of the ingeniousness of Apollodorus of Damascus – one of the most famous architects of his time and the designer of the Forum of Trajan himself.

 The Markets of Trajan was the epicenter of trade, commerce and the administrative activities of the Forum.
 It is where the distribution of corn or wheat dole outs was held.

-The hemicircular brick building which is made out of brick and concrete consists of six levels altogether connected by one steep staircase.
+The hemicircular building, made with concrete and bricks, consists of six levels altogether connected by one steep staircase.
 Many of which are incorporated with scores of tabernaes.
-The tabernaes are barrel-vaulted structures with a large opening facing the streets where they can display their products and a window.
+The tabernaes are barrel-vaulted structures with large openings facing the streets where they can/could display their products.
 The roof of the market is a concrete vault raised by piers to allow light and air into the inside of the building while protecting it from harsh weathers.